pthom/hello_imgui_template/Readme.md

 ├── app_settings/               # Application settings
 │    ├── icon.png               # This will be the app icon, it should be square │    │                          # and at least 256x256.
 It will  be converted
-│    │                          # to the right format, for each platform.
-│    ├── apple/
+│    │                          # to the right format, for each platform (except Android) │    ├── apple/
 │    │    │── Info.plist         # macOS and iOS app settings
 │    │    │                      # (or Info.ios.plist + Info.macos.plist)
 │    │    └── Resources/
 │    │      └── ios/             # iOS specific settings: storyboard
 │    │        └── LaunchScreen.storyboard
+│    │
+│    ├── android/                # Android app settings: any file placed here will be deployed │    │   │── AndroidManifest.xml # (Optional manifest, HelloImGui will generate one if missing) │    │   └── res/
+│    │       └── mipmap-xxxhdpi/ # Optional icons for different resolutions
+│    │           └── ...         # Use Android Studio to generate them:
+│    │                           # right click on res/ => New > Image Asset
 │    └── emscripten/
 │      ├── shell.emscripten.html # Emscripten shell file
 │      │                         #   (this file will be cmake "configured"
 │      │                         #    to add the name and favicon)
 │      └── custom.js             # Any custom file here will be deployed
 │                                #   in the emscripten build folder │
 ├── fonts/
 │    ├── DroidSans.ttf           # Default fonts